 Police chief inspector Thomas F. Byrnes had previously chided Scotland Yard for their inability to catch a killer.
 Perhaps that’s why there was an immediate arrest in the case — an Algerian man named Ameer Ben Ali (nicknamed Frenchy).
 He was convicted of the crime and unjustly sent to prison, despite little evidence of his involvement in the murder.
 (He remained there for eleven years before he was eventually exonerated.)

-There were doubts about Ameer Ben Ali’s involvement with the murder from the very beginning — as evidenced by this poem in the Buffalo Morning Express, published a couple weeks after the murder.
+There were doubts about Ameer Ben Ali’s involvement with the murder from the very beginning — as evidenced by this poem in the Buffalo Morning Express, published a couple of weeks after the murder.

 It didn’t matter that, in 1891, Jack seemed to have resumed his murder spree at the very same time in London.
 It’s unclear whether the London slayings attributed to this singular killer were related to the 1888 murders but newspapers made the assumption anyway.
 In total, eleven ‘Whitechapel murders’ from 1888 to 1891 are attributed to Jack.